Nickpanek/fauxembroideryfabric/_patterns/our-lady-of-guadalupe-embroidered-desert-scene-fabric.md

   - step: "Order a swatch to preview color and texture accuracy."
   - step: "Use sharp fabric scissors to preserve embroidered detail when cutting."
 ---

-## Inspiration
-This faux embroidery fabric celebrates faith and desert beauty.
-Our Lady of Guadalupe appears radiant among blooming succulents, warm sands, and mountain silhouettes.
-The 8-inch scale balances devotional symbolism with tactile texture, creating a piece ideal for Catholic crafts and sacred decor.

-## About the Design
-The design evokes classic embroidered iconography using digital stitch effects and sunburst motifs.
-Warm earth tones blend with golden highlights for an authentic, handcrafted look.